GoVanguard/Getting-into-InfoSec-and-Cybersecurity/README.md

-# Getting-into-Infosec
+# Getting-into-InfoSec-and-Cybersecurity
-A shorter, less intimidating list of infosec resources helpful for anyone trying to learn about information security.
+A concentrated list of InfoSec resources helpful for anyone trying to learn about information security and cybersecurity.

 Cybersecurity: What it is and why it matters